Isonychia Wiggle Emerger

 Stripe: UTC Ultra 140 denier in white (also used to connect the tail)

 Pompadour: CDC oil puff in Dun (a fluorescent color can be used as well if you have trouble seeing your flies on the water as this is also doubling as an indicator)

 I apologize for the wait on this pattern, as I had quite a few requests for it.
-I have also recieved numerous questions in regards to how to use the Wiggle Tail Shanks themselves.
+I have also received numerous questions in regards to how to use the Wiggle Tail Shanks themselves.
 I have added that information into a separate section here.
 It will open in a new window so that you can continue with your pattern.

-That is where this pattern comes in handy, and its for two reasons.
-When dead drifted tied just the way it is, it gives a little movement.
+That is where this pattern comes in handy and its for two main reasons.
+When dead drifted and tied just the way it is, it gives a little movement.
 A little extra attention grabber as it passes the eye of a hungry trout.
 Then after the fish have destroyed it to the point that your CDC bubble is ruined?
 Let it sink and swing it!
 It will wiggle and thrash around with those broken CDC fibers and continue to work.

 *If you aren’t familiar with using an articulated shank, or in this case, a smaller one for nymphs, please see a more in depth step-by-step here, at any time.
 It will open in a new window so that you can continue with your pattern.*